History of Lebanon: Fakhreddine II

 In 1623, the prince angered the Ottomans by refusing to allow an army on its way back from the Persian front to winter in the Bekaa.
 This (and instigation by the powerful Janissary garrison in Damascus) led Mustafa Pasha, Governor of Damascus, to launch an attack against him, resulting in the battle at Majdel Anjar where Fakhr-al-Din's forces although outnumbered managed to capture the Pasha and secure the Lebanese prince and his allies a much needed military victory.
 The best source (in Arabic) for Fakhr ad-Din's career up to this point is a memoir signed by al-Khalidi as-Safadi, who was not with the Emir in Europe but had access to someone who was, possibly Fakhr ad-Din himself.

 However, as time passed, the Ottomans grew increasingly uncomfortable with the prince's increasing powers and extended relations with Europe.
 In 1632, Kuchuk Ahmed Pasha was named Muhafiz of Damascus, being a rival of Fakhr-al-Din and a friend of Sultan Murad IV, who ordered Kuchuk Ahmed Pasha and the sultanate's navy to attack Lebanon and depose Fakhr-al-Din.

 This time, the prince had decided to remain in Lebanon and resist the offensive, but the death of his son Emir Ali Beik in Wadi el-Taym was the beginning of his defeat.
 He later took refuge in Jezzine's grotto, closely followed by Kuchuk Ahmed Pasha.
 He surrendered to the Ottoman general Jaafar Pasha, whom he knew well, under circumstances that are not clear.

-Fakhr-al-Din was taken to Constantinople and kept in the Yedikule (Seven Towers) prison for two years.
+Fakhr-al-Din was taken to Constantinople and kept in the Yedikule prison for two years.
 He was then summoned before the sultan.
 Fakhr-al-Din, and one or two of his sons, were accused of treason and executed there on 13 April 1635.
 There are unsubstantiated rumors that the younger of the two boys was spared and raised in the harem, later becoming Ottoman ambassador to India.